 - Refrain from comparing them, yourself or this situation to others

 As tempting as it might be, don’t try to fix the situation in that moment.
 Give empathy instead.
 You can summarize what you heard and ask if that’s what she meant.
 You might ask, “Can you tell me more about that?”
 She will feel heard and valued and might go deeper into sharing with you.

 Empathy is putting yourself in another’s shoes – to really understand another’s perspective and understand what they’re feeling.
 Empathy leads to connection and trust.
 Empathy takes continual practice – it can be tricky – you can over empathize or under empathize.

 The most difficult part is to listen without letting your beliefs and attitudes about your child take the center stage.
 We all have our filters and our perspectives of how things should be, especially when it comes to our kids.

 In our parent coaching program, you will learn how to recognize your limiting beliefs and triggers before they cause damage to your relationship with your kids.
 You will learn how to talk with your kids in the context of your unique situation, so they will feel your connection and your respect for them.

 In our parent coaching program, you will get the guidance you need.

-Valerie, our expert parent coach, provides a purely judgement-free, completely confidential space for you to talk about what’s happening.
-She’ll support you in a new way of communicating and interacting and help you incorporate new tools – so your kids are more cooperative and you can feel more peace and ease.
+As a certified conscious parenting coach, I provide a purely judgement-free, completely confidential space for you to talk about what’s happening.
+I’ll support you in a new way of communicating and interacting and help you incorporate new tools – so your kids are more cooperative and you can feel more peace and ease.